nuxencs/seasonpackarr/README.md

 ### Actions

 Next, navigate to the Actions tab and choose qBittorrent as the Client.
-Depending on whether you intend to only send to qBittorrent or also integrate with Sonarr, you'll need to complete either the `Save Path` or `Category` field, respectively.
+Depending on whether you intend to only send to qBittorrent or also integrate with Sonarr, you'll need to fill out different fields.

-1. **Only qBittorrent**: Fill in the `Save Path` field with the directory where your torrent data resides, for instance, `/data/torrents`.
+1. **Only qBittorrent**: Fill in the `Save Path` field with the directory where your torrent data resides, for instance `/data/torrents`, or the `Category` field with a qBittorrent category that saves to your desired location.
-2. **Sonarr Integration**: Fill in the `Category` field with the category that Sonarr utilizes for all its downloads, such as `tv-hd`.
+2. **Sonarr Integration**: Fill in the `Category` field with the category that Sonarr utilizes for all its downloads, such as `tv-hd` or `tv-uhd`.

 Last but not least, under `Rules`, make sure that `Skip Hash Check` remains disabled.
 This precaution prevents torrents added by seasonpackarr from causing errors in your qBittorrent client when some episodes of a season are missing.